hashobject/perun.io/resources/guides/getting-started.md

          markdown*                   Parse markdown files
          mime-type                   Adds `:mime-type` and `:file-type` keys to each file's metadata paginate                    Render multiple collections
-         permalink                   Moves a file so that its location matches the result of `permalink-fn` print-meta                  Utility task to print perun metadata render                      Render individual pages from input files rss                         Generate RSS feed
+         permalink                   Move a file so that its location matches the result of `permalink-fn` print-meta                  Utility task to print perun metadata render                      Render individual pages from input files rss                         Generate RSS feed